Request Your FREE Solar Estimate!

 If you’re a solar system owner in Pennsylvania or you’re looking to take the plunge and start producing your own power, it is in your best interest that these bills get passed.

-By raising the solar standard to 14% up from .5%, we force power companies to increase the amount of solar they produce by 2800% in six years.
+By raising the solar standard, we force power companies to increase the amount of solar in their portfolios.
 One of the easiest short-term ways they’ll meet this requirement is by buying SRECs from people who are already producing power.

 Pennsylvania SRECs would become multitudes more valuable overnight.